The American Alcibiades

 Perhaps, except for Alcibiades, no noble hero was more unfairly treated by those for whom he sacrificed and by those to whom he assured victory than was the American Eagle: Benedict Arnold, the hero of Quebec and Montreal, of Lake Champlain and Ticonderoga, and most important of all, the hero of Saratoga which turned the tide of the American Revolutionary War, and did so by insubordinate violation of his commanding officer’s orders to retreat.

 To those who know only the elementary and high school propaganda we refer to as history, I recommend William Sterne Randall’s Benedict Arnold: Patriot and Traitor.
 Read it and then reflect on just how duplicitous our political leaders tend to be.
-And ask yourself, just who are the real heroes and who are the real villains, and had you the talent and the courage, who you would have been.
+And ask yourself, just who are the real heroes and who are the real villains and, had you the talent and the courage, who you would have been.

 _______